Learn how to customize the Mail app on your Apple Watch to make sure you get the right emails on your wrist.

-If you use your Apple Watch to check your emails in the Mail app, then you want to make those most of the space on your screen.
+If you use your Apple Watch to check your emails in the Mail app, then you want to make the most of the space on your screen.
 With a few adjustments, you can choose which accounts to display, how many lines you see in the preview, and more.

 Are you ready to take a couple of minutes to make the most of the Mail app on Apple Watch?
-If so, here’s how to customize it in both the Watch app on iPhone and the Apple Watch itself.

-Customize Mail in the Watch app
+Customize Mail in the iOS Watch app

 Pop open the Watch app on your iPhone, tap the My Watch tab, and select Mail.
 You can then make the following adjustments.